Three Gorgon Sisters of Greek Mythology

-The three Gorgon sisters: Euryale, Medusa and stheno were daughters of the ancient sea deities, Fórcis (Phorkys) and his sister, Ceto (Keto), chthonic monsters of an archaic world.
-Learn more about these creatures from Greek Mythology.
+The three Gorgon sisters: Euryale, Medusa and stheno were daughters of the ancient sea deities, Fórcis and his sister, Ceto (Keto), chthonic monsters of an archaic world.
+Learn more about these creatures.

 The best known was Medusa, but there were also two other gorgons: Euryale and Esteno.
 According to Greek mythology, gorgons had the ability to turn people who looked directly at them into stone.
 Euriale is the least known and is scarcely commented on in Greek mythology, but it is suspect that she is the brain behind her sisters.